 ‘Spread Cream Cheese Not Hate’: Hillel’s effort to combat campus-wide antisemitism

 On Feb.
-6, Hillel Center, a Jewish campus organization on Florida Atlantic University’s Boca Raton campus, hosted its fourth annual “Spread Cream Cheese Not Hate” campaign, which was started in an effort to combat campus-wide antisemitism or hate against individuals of Jewish faith.
+6, Hillel of Broward and Palm Beach, a Jewish campus organization on Florida Atlantic University’s Boca Raton campus, hosted its fourth annual “Spread Cream Cheese Not Hate” campaign, which was started in an effort to combat campus-wide antisemitism or hate against individuals of Jewish faith.

 Now celebrating its fourth year, Hillel commits to teaching FAU community members to spread awareness against antisemitism in exchange for a bagel with cream cheese.